How Much Does It Cost to Develop a SaaS in 2023? Cost Breakdown

 If you prefer visuals to text, go straight to the “SaaS development cost” bonus infographic.

-How Much Does It Cost to Develop a SaaS Application?
+How Much Does It Cost to Build a SaaS Application?

 The cost of developing a minimum viable product for a Software-as-a-Service startup should typically range from $60,000 to $150,000.

 However, other factors determine the exact cost, among which include: